Openskiesfellows/Drone-Build/README.md

 * Use the up and down button to navigate
 * use okay button to select
 * Select the model that your going to use on system menu
-* Select the model for your drone, if its Plane,Delta or Mult
+* Select the model for your drone, if its Plane,Delta or Multi
 * For this design i use multi,Click ok
 * Assign Channels
     Throttle - CH3